Soumyabrata/MODIS-cloud-mask/README.md

 ## Code Organization
 The codes are written in python.
 Thanks to <a href="https://www.linkedin.com/in/joseph-lemaitre-93a74412b/">Joseph Lemaitre</a> for providing the scripts to process MODIS multi bands images.

-### Dataset
 The required dataset are present in this repository.
-The cloud mask data from MODIS satellite image are present in the folder `cloud_mask`, the combined cloud mask and cloud coverage data are present in the folder `cmask_coverage_result`, and the daywise cloud coverage data from sky cameras are present in the folder `coverage_data`.
+The cloud mask data from MODIS satellite image are present in the folder `cloud_mask`, the combined cloud mask and cloud coverage data are present in the folder `cmask_coverage_result`, scripts to download MODIS data and various products can be found in the folder `data_preparation`, and the daywise cloud coverage data from sky cameras are present in the folder `coverage_data`.

+### Dataset preparation
+* `modisGrabber.py` Downloads the MODIS MOD- and MYD- level 5 products.
+* `cloudmask.py` Computes the cloud mass product from the downloaded MODIS data files.
+It uses the function `PrecipitableWaterProduct.py` while extracting the cloud mask values.

+The calculated MODIS cloud mask data are present in a $3\times3$ matrix.

 ### Core functionality